-All degree candidates are subject to the following residency requirement: students, excluding those authorized to participate in an approved study abroad program, must complete at least 64 consecutive credits of course work in residence at the Under-graduate College of the Stern School of Business immediately preceding the date of graduation.
-Forty-eight of these credits must be in Stern (“UB”) courses.
+All degree candidates are subject to the following residency requirement: students, excluding those authorized to participate in an approved study abroad program, must complete at least 64 consecutive units of course work in residence at the Undergraduate College of the Stern School of Business immediately preceding the date of graduation.

-The full-time program should be completed in four years and must be completed within five consecutive calendar years (10 academic semesters); this includes semesters taken at previous institutions.
+The full-time program should be completed in four years and must be completed within five consecutive calendar years or 10 academic semesters; this includes semesters taken at previous institutions.
 Failure to do so may result in academic dismissal.

-Note: Nontransfer students are allowed to transfer in a maximum of 32 credits from the following: Advanced Placement Examinations, the International Baccalaureate Program, the results of certain foreign certificate examinations, and college credit earned prior to matriculation at NYU.
-These credits can be applied to the degree requirements at any time during a student’s undergraduate career.
-Transfer students can transfer in a maximum of 64 credits from their prior institution(s).
+Note: Nontransfer students are allowed to transfer in a maximum of 32 units from the following: Advanced Placement Examinations, the International Baccalaureate Program, the results of certain foreign certificate examinations, and college credit earned prior to matriculation at NYU.
+External transfer students can transfer in a maximum of 64 units from their prior institution(s).

 Leaves of absence are approved for medical, financial, or personal reasons.
 Students may, in advance, request a leave of absence from the Stern Undergraduate College for a period of up to two semesters in their career.
 The typical period for a leave is one semester, but students may request a second semester as well.
 To request a leave of absence, students must meet with their academic adviser.
 This meeting is necessary to discuss not only the reason for the leave but also the ensuing ramifications and possible alternatives to taking a leave.
 Once approved, a Leave of Absence Form must be filed, and students must complete the NYU Semester Withdrawal Form on the Office of the University Registrar’s Web site.